Infinitesimal Morita homomorphisms and the tree-level of the LMO invariant: The tree-reduction of the LMO homomorphism

 Here, $\Liehat(H)$ is seen as a subspace of $\A(\set{g}^+ \cup \set{g}^-\cup \{ r\})$ by inclusion (\ref{eq:inclusion_Lie}), and $\star$ is the multiplication on $\A(\set{g}^+ \cup \set{g}^-\cup \{ r\})$ defined by (\ref{eq:star}). \end{theorem}

 This result is inspired by the work of Habegger and Masbaum \cite[\S 12]{HM}.
-First, they show that the Kontsevich integral defines an expansion of the free group of rank $n$, with respect to which one can compute Milnor's $\mu$ invariants of an $n$-strand string link $\beta$.
+In this work, they first show that the Kontsevich integral defines an expansion of the free group of rank $n$, with respect to which one can compute Milnor's $\mu$ invariants of an $n$-strand string link $\beta$.
 Then, they prove a ``global formula'' giving Milnor's $\mu$ invariants of $\beta$ in terms of its Kontsevich integral.
 Theorem \ref{th:LMO_to_Kawazumi} is very close in spirit to that formula.

 \begin{proof}[Proof of Theorem \ref{th:LMO_to_Kawazumi}] We start with the case when $C$ is the mapping cylinder of an $h\in \I$, which is simpler.
 For all bottom knots $K$ in $\Sigma \times [-1,1]$, we have the identity